Anchorsify/Anchorsify.github.io/_pages/Sand.md

 #### -=[ Shakuton - Scorch Release ]=-
 Combining Fire and Wind chakra results in the advanced nature of ‘Scorch Release’; as the name suggests, it involves using extreme heat as a weapon, with powerful users being able to reduce opponents to ash or evaporate the liquid inside their body, sapping away their strength.

-Any Katon or Fuuton technique can be converted to Shakuton, with the following changes:
+Any Katon or Fuuton technique can be converted to Shakuton as a Chakra +5, Speed +0 link, with the following changes:
- - +5 Chakra cost
  - Deal 75% normal damage, but can not be blocked, and gain +100% for Wounding
  - They gain +CHA/30 to their Accuracy
  - Inflict a Dehydration status of severity (1 per Rank of the jutsu) + CHA / (90 - 10*Rank) with damage-dealing jutsu.
 In other words, for an E-Rank this is 1+CHA/80, for a D-Rank it is 2+CHA/70, and so on, up to 5+CHA/40 for A-rank techniques